microsoft/rushstack-websites/websites/rushjs.io/docs/pages/advanced/injected_deps.md

 What if two different apps depend on `my-library`, and those apps have different versions of `react`?
 For external NPM packages, PNPM would normally solve this by installing two copies of (the same version of) `my-library` into two different subfolders of `node_modules`.
 These copies are called **"peer dependency doppelgangers".** They are needed because of a design constraint of the Node.js module resolvers:

-> _**Context-free resolution:** When a given file imports an NPM package, the module resolver will always resolve the same way for every importer of the file._
+> _**Context-free resolution:** When a given file on disk imports an NPM package, the module resolver will always resolve the same way for that file._

-In other words, the only way to cause `my-library` to import React 17 for `app1` while importing React 18 for `app2` is for the two apps to import from two different `my-library` folders on disk (doppelgangers).
+In other words, the only way to cause `my-library/lib/index.js` to import React 17 for `app1` while importing React 18 for `app2` is for the two apps to import from two different (doppelganger) copies of `index.js`.

 The package manager creates doppelgangers automatically as needed when extracting NPM packages into the `node_modules` folder.
-However, in our example, `my-project` uses `workspace:*` to create a symlink to the project folder for `my-library`, instead of extracting an NPM package into the `node_modules` folder.
+However, in our example, `my-project` used `workspace:*` to create a symlink to the project folder for `my-library`, instead of extracting an NPM package into the `node_modules` folder.
 How will the peer dependency be satisfied?
 PNPM simply produces an incorrect installation in this situation:

 - When `my-project` imports React, it will get version 18
 - When `my-project` imports `my-library` and `my-library` imports React, it will get version 17 (as installed from the `devDependencies`)